How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Because if they don’t, they won’t have any reason to subscribe to your list in the first place.

-You’ve got to offer value in the form releasing consistent, quality content on your blog or website.
+You’ve got to offer value in the form of releasing consistent, quality content on your blog or website.

 Lead Magnets:

-One alternative to newsletter opt-in forms is offering immediate value up front with a lead magnet
+One alternative to newsletter opt-in forms is offering immediate value up front with a lead magnet.

 A lead magnet is basically any form of free and valuable content you offer your audience in exchange for their contact info (usually an email address).